open-telemetry/opentelemetry-php/README.md

 Additional packages, demos and tools are hosted or distributed in the [OpenTelemetry PHP organization](https://github.com/opentelemetry-php).

----
-## Current Project Status
+## Project Status

 ![Current Version](https://img.shields.io/github/v/tag/open-telemetry/opentelemetry-php)

 This project currently lives in a **alpha status**.
 Our current release is not production ready; it has been created in order to receive feedback from the community. \
-As long as this project is in alpha status, things may and probably will break once in a while.  \
+As long as this project is in alpha status, things may and probably will break once in a while.
+### Backwards Compatibility
 We aim to provide backward compatibility (without any guarantee) even for alpha releases, however the library will raise notices indicating breaking changes and what to do about them. \
 If you don't want these notices to appear or change the error message level, you can do so by calling:
 ```php